The Masque of the Red Death (1964 film): Filming

-AIP had a co-production deal with Anglo-Amalgamated in England, so Sam Arkoff and James H. Nicholson suggested to Corman that the film be made there.
+AIP had a co-production deal with Anglo-Amalgamated in England, so producers Samuel Z. Arkoff and James H. Nicholson suggested to Corman that the film be made there.
 This meant the film could qualify for the Eady levy and increase the budget; normally, an AIP film was done in three weeks, but Masque was shot in five weeks.
 (Although Corman felt that five weeks in England was the equivalent to four weeks in the US because English crews worked slower.)
 Many of the extensive castle sets were left over from Becket, which had been shot earlier that year and had won a BAFTA award for its sets (as well as a nomination for the Academy Award for Best Art Direction).
-The film was one of the first films shot in color by cinematographer Nicolas Roeg.
+The film was one of the first films shot in colour by cinematographer Nicolas Roeg.

 Dan Haller was used as production designer but not credited to ensure the film qualified as British.
 Corman says this was why George Willoughby was credited as producer, although it was Corman who was the actual producer.

 Corman later expressed dissatisfaction with the final "masque" sequence, which he described as "the greatest flaw" in the film, feeling he did not have enough time to shoot it.
 He filmed it in one day, which he said would have been enough time in Hollywood but that English crews were too slow.

 Release

 When the film came out, producer Alex Gordon sued AIP, claiming the film was based on a script he had written; however, he lost his case in court.

 British censors removed part of a scene where Hazel Court's character asks the devil to send her a demon.
 The BBC wrongly claimed in a documentary the removed scene was one where she imagines a series of demonic figures attacking her while she lies on a slab.

 This was proven when journalist Sandy Robertson, using a letter from producer Samuel Z. Arkoff, finally got the BBFC to release their files on the film.
-The scene where she's attacked by figures while on a slab was in every print seen in the UK, including one Robertson saw as early as the 1960s.
-British and UK censors required different cuts, which weren't restored until the 2018 restoration by Martin Scorsese's film foundation.
+The scene where she is attacked by figures while on a slab was in every print seen in the UK, including one Robertson saw as early as the 1960s.
+British and US censors required different cuts, which were not restored until the 2018 restoration by Martin Scorsese's film foundation.